 The S0KH interacts with the IEEE 802.1X functional block (see Figure 4-14 in 4.9) to receive the MSK

-resulting from an EAP authentication.
+resulting from an EAP authentication or the IKM resulting from a FILS authentication.
 The S1KH interacts with 802.1X to open the Controlled Port.
 Both the S0KH and S1KH interactions with 802.1X occur within the SME of a STA.

 The S0KH derives the PMK-R0 for use in the mobility domain utilizing the MSK (when the AKM